cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 [![Final NAS](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-cgomesu-final-and-rpi.jpg){:.PostImage .PostImage--large}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-cgomesu-final-and-rpi.jpg)

-If you like it and want to build something similar, read on.
 This article should give you a fairly good idea about the following:

 * What to buy;
 * What to install at the operating system (OS) and NAS management level;